-Dr David Boocock is a Senior Research Fellow and the Group Leader of the Biological Mass Spectrometry & Clinical Proteomics group in the John van Geest Cancer Research Centre.
+Dr David Boocock is a Senior Research Fellow and the Group Leader of the Biological Mass Spectrometry & Clinical Proteomics group in the John van Geest Cancer Research Centre where he established a quantitative mass spectrometry facility in 2013/14.
 In addition, he is responsible for the supervision of PhD and MSc/MRes students and provides assistance in the undergraduate teaching of cancer, proteomics and biomarker discovery related subject areas.

 The John van Geest Cancer Research Centre incorporates state-of-the-art technologies for discovering the genetic basis of the disease and developing new methods of diagnosis and treatment, and is therefore well equipped for the challenge of modern day cancer research.

-Dr Boocock graduated with a BSc (hons) in Pharmacology & Therapeutics at the University of Liverpool (1993-1996), followed by a PhD (Pharmacology & Toxicology) in the same department sponsored by the Medical Research Council (MRC) from 1996 to 2000.
+Dr Boocock graduated with a BSc (hons) in Pharmacology & Therapeutics at the University of Liverpool (1993-1996), followed by a PhD (Pharmacology & Toxicology) in the same department sponsored by the Medical Research Council (MRC) from 1996 to 2000 ("A metabolic rationale for the carcinogenicity of tamoxifen : an inter-species comparison").
 The PhD focused on researching the toxicology of the breast cancer drug tamoxifen which at the time was being proposed for prophylaxis in humans but had shown carcinogenic effects in rats.

 From 2000 to 2002 Dr Boocock was a postdoctoral scientist in the MRC Toxicology Unit, Leicester conducting research into the identification of tamoxifen-DNA adducts using Accelerator Mass Spectrometry (AMS), in collaboration with Lawrence Livermore National Laboratory, USA.

 In 2002 he became a postdoctoral Research Fellow at the University of Leicester in the Cancer Biomarkers and Prevention Group (Cancer Studies and Molecular Medicine department), a very active multidisciplinary group concerned with the development of chemopreventive and chemotherapeutic naturally derived compounds.
-The main focus was collaborating with the National Cancer Institute and the University of Michigan, USA, on a 5 year research contract investigating the "Phase I safety and pharmacokinetics of resveratrol in humans".
+The main focus was collaborating with the National Cancer Institute and the University of Michigan, USA, on a 5 year research contract investigating the "Phase I safety and pharmacokinetics of resveratrol in humans" utilising high performance liquid chromatography and mass spectrometry method development for DMPK studeies of resveratrol and metabolites.

-Dr Boocock joined NTU as a Research Fellow and mass spectrometry laboratory manager in 2007, and in 2009 became a Senior Research Fellow in the John van Geest Cancer Research Centre in the School of Science and Technology.
+Dr Boocock joined NTU as a Research Fellow and mass spectrometry laboratory manager in 2007, and in 2009 became a Senior Research Fellow in the John van Geest Cancer Research Centre in the School of Science and Technology, establishing the quantitative LC-MS facility for biological research in the University.

 The main area of research is biomarker discovery utilising biological mass spectrometry to identify protein biomarkers as predictors of disease status and response to therapy.
-Primary research areas are prostate cancer and breast cancer, though the techniques can be applied across many conditions and have been used in the diagnosis or prognosis of melanoma, ovarian cancer, Lymphangioleiomyomatosis, chronic obstructive pulmonary disease and Alzheimer's, among others.
+Primary research areas are prostate cancer and breast cancer, though the techniques can be applied across many conditions and have been used in the diagnosis or prognosis of melanoma, ovarian cancer, Lymphangioleiomyomatosis, chronic obstructive pulmonary disease, Alzheimer's and diabetes, among others.

 The research leverages the mass spectrometry facility in the John van Geest Cancer Research Centre.
-The facility has several mass spectrmeters including 2 SCIEX TripleTOF instruments (5600+ and 6600) capable of both nano and microflow ESI.
-One main research area is the use of DIA/SWATH for label free quantitative proteomic profiling to identify differentially expressed proteins.
+The facility has several mass spectrometers including 2 SCIEX TripleTOF instruments (5600+ and 6600) capable of both nano and microflow ESI.
+One main research area is the use of DIA/SWATH for label free quantitative proteomic profiling to identify differentially expressed proteins and has recently expanded to support small molecule profiling targeted and untargeted profiling (metabolomics).

 The laboratory has several current PhD students, recent project titles include: "Multiplexed Tandem MSMS", "Development of next-generation tissue culture surfaces to advance models of cancer metastasis", "An integrative approach to a cancer biomarker discovery and validation pipeline", "Molecular mechanisms governing the development of induced T regulatory cells and their significance in the progression of breast cancer models".